joseph-el/serveX/README.md

  ## About
 ``serveX`` is a HTTP web server like [nginx](https://en.wikipedia.org/wiki/Nginx) , meticulously crafted in C++17 by [@joseph-el](https://github.com/joseph-el) , [@tnaceur](https://github.com/tnaceur) and [@ELkhalil](https://github.com/ELkhalil)

+## Overview

+``serveX`` designed to provide a robust and versatile platform for handling web applications.
+The server is meticulously crafted to support a wide range of features, making it suitable for various web development scenarios

 ## Features

 - **HTTP Methods Support:** serveX supports all ``HTTP methods``, providing a versatile platform for handling various types of requests.